Pre-Payment Rates

 Overview

-ONe of the ways to tackle pre-payment modeling is to assume that pre-payments occur at a given rate, which is specified as a function of the age of the loan.
+One of the ways to tackle pre-payment modeling is to assume that pre-payments occur at a given pre-specified rate, which is given as a function of the age of the loan.
 There are multiple standard pre-payment rate assumptions in use in the market.

 The standard assumption of a pre-payment rate is that a given percentage of the dollar amount outstanding will be pre-paid.
 However, these model give no way to determine which loans in a pool are the loans that will pre-pay.
 Because the loans may have different terms and different rates assigned to them, the choice of which loans pre-pay will affect the overall results.